Nuh-bey Tarkovsky: Revolution and Civil War

 On 22 March 1917 Tarkovsky was elected from Temir-Khan-Shura to the Provisional Regional Executive Committee of the Great Assembly, which was chaired by Zubair Temirkhanov.
 In April he was elected a delegate to the Mountainous Republic of the Northern Caucasus in Vladikavkaz.
 He entered the Central Committee of the Union of Highlanders as chairman of the Dagestan section with a seat in Temir-Khan-Shura.
 As such worked as part of the Provisional Regional Executive Committee, the head of which was socialist faction leader Djelal ed-Din Korkmasov since August 1917.

 In November 1918, he transferred his powers to the government of the Mountainous Republic.
 Subsequently, the Mountainous Republic's Prime Minister, Pshemakho Kotsev arrived in Dagestan with Ottoman troops.
 On 20 December he was appointed Minister of War in Kotsev's government.
 Following the defeat of the Ottoman Empire in the Dagestan Campaign, the country's detachments left Dagestan.
 Their departure was followed by the arrival of Anton Denikin's Volunteer Army, which launched an invasion of Chechnya, followed by an offensive into Dagestan.
 In February 1919, Tarkovsky became acting head of government of the Mountainous Republic, as well as Minister of Foreign Affairs.
 On 9 and 14 March of the same year, he protested to the representatives of the Allies, who were located in Baku at the time, about the presence of White Russian troops in the Mountainous Republic.
 After the failure of Tarkovsky's protests, he resigned from all positions on 25 March 1919.
-He subsequently began collaborating with the Armed Forces of South Russia as they faced a anti-White uprising.
+He subsequently began collaborating with the Armed Forces of South Russia as they faced an anti-White uprising.